ckeditor/ckeditor4-docs/docs/guide/dev/package_managers/README.md

 ### Adding CKEditor 4 as a Dependency Using the `package.json` File

-You may add CKEditor 4 to the dependencies list by using the `--save` flag:
+Using `npm install` command will automatically create a reference to `ckeditor4` in your `package.json` file:

-    npm install ckeditor4 --save
+    npm install ckeditor4

-or by manually editing your `package.json` file.
-Just make sure to create a reference to `ckeditor4` in the `dependencies` property.
+You should see the following reference in the `dependencies` property:

 ```js
 {